 With this completed, be sure to navigate back to the directory where

 manage.py is located:

 - cd ~/django-apps/testsite/

 Now, run the following command replacing the your-server-ip text with the IP of your server:

 Finally, you can navigate to the below link to see what your skeleton website looks like, again replacing the highlighted text with your server’s actual IP:

-Once the page loads, you’ll see the following:
+Once the page loads, you’ll receive a webpage that is similar to the following: